Presidential Council (Libya): Government of National Unity

-On 10 March 2021, the House of Representatives met in the central city of Sirte to formally approve the formation of a Government of National Unity led by Mohamed al-Menfi as chairman of the Presidential Council and Abdul Hamid Dbeibeh as Prime Minister.
+On 10 March 2021, the House of Representatives met in the central city of Sirte to formally approve the formation of a Government of National Unity led by Mohamed al-Menfi as Chairman of the Presidential Council and Abdul Hamid Dbeibeh as prime minister.
+In 3 March 2022, the House of Representatives ceased to recognize the Government of National Unity and the Presidential Council, and installed a rival government, the Government of National Stability, under the leadership of Prime Minister Fathi Bashagha.
+The decision was denounced as illegitimate by the High Council of State and condemned by the United Nations.
+Since then, the Presidential Council has been responsible for the Government of National Unity.

 Structure

 The Presidential Council is led by a Chairman supported by Vice-Chairmen representative of the historical regions of Libya.
 Any decision taken by the Council must be approved unanimously by the Chairmen and Vice-Chairmen.

 Members

 March 2021-present

 A new Presidential Council was approved by the House of representatives on 10 March 2021, following an agreement reached at the Libyan Political Dialogue Forum under United Nations mediation:

 March 2016-March 2021

 Between March 2016 and March 2021, the members of the council were: